-Anaphylactic (anaphylaxis) shock is a severe allergic reaction that is fatal if not treated immediately.
-Attorneys Fred Pritzker, Elliot Olsen and Brendan Flaherty have helped people who suffered anaphylactic shock win lawsuits against restaurants, food manufacturers and others.
-You can fill out our online consultation request form or call 1-888-377-8900 to contact one of our attorneys.
+Anaphylactic shock (anaphylaxis) is a severe allergic reaction that is fatal if not treated immediately.
+Attorneys at Pritzker Hageman have helped people who suffered anaphylactic shock win large money settlements in lawsuits against restaurants, food companies, and others.
+You can contact our lawyers for a 100% free consultation on your case using the form below.

-The most serious complications include: airway blockage, respiratory arrest (no breathing) and cardiac arrest.
-If your loved one died, you may have a wrongful death claim.
+The most serious complications include: airway blockage, respiratory arrest (no breathing), and cardiac arrest.
+Our food lawyers can help you with a personal injury lawsuit against a company.
+If your loved one died after an allergic reaction, you may have a wrongful death claim.

 Federal Law Mandates Labeling of Major Food Allergens

 According to the Food Allergen Labeling and Consumer Protection Act (FALCPA) of 2004, food manufacturers and distributors must label any ingredients that are “major food allergens” so consumers can take appropriate action.
 There is no cure for food allergies, so avoiding allergens is the only way consumers can protect themselves from potentially severe reactions.

 Your anaphylaxis lawsuit can seek compensation from a food company for undeclared allergens.
 The suit can be filed before or after a recall is issued due to mislabeling — not listing an undeclared allergen as an ingredient.

 FALCPA identifies the following food groups as the “major food allergens”: